What pay includes

 Payments towards the cost of travelling

-If you make payments to your employees for non-business journeys, this is generally taxed as pay.
+If an employer makes payments to their employees for non-business journeys, this is generally taxed as pay.
 Travel to and from work is considered a non-business journey.

-If your employee has a company car, and you make payments towards the car running costs, the costs:
+If an employee has a company car, and the employer makes payments towards the car running costs, the costs:

-If you make payments for business travel, this will generally not be taxed as pay.
+If the employer makes payments for business travel, this will generally not be taxed as pay.
 The payment must be made in line with the guidelines set out in Travel and subsistence.

 Payment of taxi fares

-Where you pay taxi fares for your employees, this is generally taxed as pay.
+Where the employer pays taxi fares for their employees in respect of non business journeys, this is generally taxed as pay.
 If the taxi is shared by more than one employee, the taxable amount should be split equally.

-Taxi fares paid by you are not taxable pay where either of the following apply:
+Taxi fares paid by the employer are not taxable pay where either of the following apply:

 1. Provision of taxi transport on an irregular basis